 The Town Hall of Hartford is available for rent by residents of Hartford and/or organizations who function in Hartford who agree to use the property responsibly and to meet the following conditions:

-This agreement must be signed by the person arranging the use upon acceptance by the Town Clerk of a use schedule and a $100.00 deposit. $25.00 will be held in escrow to cover damage to the property and is refundable if there is no damage.
-The remaining $75.00 is a rental fee.
-If the intended use of the Town Hall is more than one day, the $75.00 rental fee applies to each day of use.
+This agreement must be signed by the person arranging the use upon acceptance by the Town Clerk and payment of the $125.00 deposit. $25.00 will be held in escrow to cover damage to the property and is refundable if there is no damage.
+The remaining $100.00 is a rental fee.
+If the intended use of the Town Hall is more than one day, the $100.00 rental fee applies to each day of use.
 This requirement will be waived for community organizations that have a connection to the Town of Hartford.

 A certificate of liability coverage must be presented when reservation is made.
 The liability insurance shall cover personal injury, death and property damages resulting from the acts or omissions of the person entering the agreement, his/her agents and employees, guests, members, and other participants in the renter's event.
 The Town of Hartford must be listed as additional insured on the insurance certificate.
 This requirement may be waived for community organizations that have a connection to the Town of Hartford (see Selectmen minutes of 03/20/08 and 08/18/2022).
-Not for profit events that are offered free to the public may be allowed to use the Hall free of charge as determined by the Selectboard.
+Not for profit events that are offered free to the public (including funeral related events) may be allowed to use the Hall free of charge as determined by the Selectboard and must submit a certificate of insurance as stated above.

 Under no circumstance is the Town Hall to be used as overnight accommodations by the Town Hall Tenant/User.

-The Key to the Town Hall may be obtained from the Town Clerk and must be returned directly after the rental of the Hall ceases.
+Please contact the town office to request to have the hall door unlocked for the event.
+Please lock all doors once the event has ended.

-If heat is required, two thermostats may need to be adjusted: The first is on the rear wall of the main room and has both an off/heat switch and a temperature switch; the second thermostat is in the kitchen area on the wall enclosing the restroom.
-If the use is only for the main room use only the main room thermostat and keep the kitchen doors closed; if using both rooms then adjust the kitchen thermostat as well.
+If heat is required, four remote heat pumps may need to be adjusted: The kitchen has one heat pump which must be returned to 61 degrees after the event.
+The main hall has three heat pumps which are to be turned off when closing the hall.
+If the use is only for the main room use only the main room heat pumps and keep the kitchen doors closed; if using both rooms then adjust the kitchen heat pump as well.
+The remote which operates all heat pumps is located on the wall inside the town hall side door.
+The remote must be pointed at each heat pump being turned on or off.
+If one heat pump temperature is adjusted, the others will automatically adjust to the same temperature.

+When the outside temperature is below 30 degrees, please turn off all heat pumps and use the thermostat for the oil furnace.
+When leaving set the thermostat at 55 degrees in the kitchen with doors closed and turn off all heat in the main hall.

 If the refrigerator is used it must be left clean.
 The hot water heater switch is in the kitchen on the wall located between the two doors.
 It has a red light to indicate that it is on.
 The heater takes two hours to produce sufficient heat.

 See that the following checklist is complete before you leave: